-The 2006 and 2007 Legislative sessions saw passage of two additional bills related to the Lottery.
-HB 755 (ch.
-2006-278, L.O.F.) narrowed the standard of review for administrative law judges in considering protests of the Lottery's competitive procurement actions.
+Two bills related to the Lottery were passed during the 2006 and 2007 sessions.
+House Bill 755 (Chapter 2006-278, L.O.F.) narrowed the standard of review for administrative law judges when considering protests of the Lottery's competitive procurement actions.
 The Lottery expected this legislation to reduce agency costs over the long term.
-In SB 1376 (ch.
-2007-128, L.O.F.), the Legislature added the authority to obtain patents to the Lottery's existing authorities to hold copyrights, trademarks and service marks.
+Senate Bill 1376 (Chapter 2007-128, L.O.F.) added the authority to obtain patents to the Lottery's existing ability to hold copyrights, trademarks, and service marks.

-The Legislature appropriated funds for Instant Ticket Vending Machines (ITVMs) during the 2009 and 2010 legislative sessions.
+The Legislature appropriated funds for Instant Ticket Vending Machines (ITVMs) during the 2009 and 2010 Legislative Sessions.
 Funds appropriated for the first year were sufficient to lease and install 1,000 ITVMs, primarily in the largest grocery chains in the state.
-Sales locations having ITVMs showed net gains in sales exceeding forecasted impacts in FY 2009-10.
-During the 2010 legislative session, the Lottery was given a specific appropriation allowing the department to lease and install an additional 500 machines.
+Locations with ITVMs showed net gains in sales exceeding forecasted impacts in Fiscal Year 2009-10.
+During the 2010 Legislative Session, the Lottery was given a specific appropriation allowing the department to lease and install an additional 500 machines.
 Installation of these machines in additional grocery chain stores and selected, high-volume convenience stores was completed by January 2011.

-Initially, lottery vending machines in Florida could dispense only instant or scratch-off games to players and not terminal or draw game tickets.
-However, in 2012, HB 843 authorized the use of Full Service Vending Machines (FSVMs) in Florida.
-The machines allow players to purchase both instant and terminal games through the machine.
-In FY 2012-13 the Lottery was able to activate and place 500 FSVMs and to redeploy the ITVMs to new locations.
+Initially, lottery vending machines in Florida could dispense only instant tickets.
+However, in 2012, HB 843 (Chapter No. 2012-130, L.O.F.) authorized the use of Full Service Vending Machines (FSVMs) in Florida.
+Tickets for both instant and terminal games can be purchased at these machines.
+In Fiscal Year 2012-13 the Lottery was able to activate and place 500 FSVMs and to redeploy the ITVMs to new locations.

-In FY 2011-12, monthly surveys conducted by the Lottery found that 69.7% of adult Florida respondents reported playing at least one Florida Lottery game during the preceding twelve months.
-Fifty-nine percent reported playing at least one game during the past month.
-During that same fiscal year, funds generated for the Educational Enhancement Trust Fund (EETF) equaled 30% of total Lottery proceeds.
+In Fiscal Year 2012-13, monthly surveys conducted by the Lottery found that 67.8 percent of adult Florida respondents reported playing at least one Florida Lottery game during the preceding 12 months.
+Fifty-seven percent reported playing at least one game during the past month.
+During that same fiscal year, funds generated for the EETF equaled 26 percent of total Lottery proceeds.

-Total collections are distributed as follows: variable percentages, as determined by the Department, of the gross revenue from the sale of terminal and instant lottery tickets are returned to Lottery players as prizes.
+Total collections are distributed as follows: variable percentages, as determined by the department, of the gross revenue from the sale of terminal and instant lottery tickets are returned to Lottery players as prizes.
 The next portion of the proceeds is used to compensate the nearly 13,300 Lottery retailers around the state that sold the tickets.
-A third portion of the proceeds is used to cover all of the Lottery's operational costs, that is, payments to vendors, advertising and promotional spending, and the internal costs of the Lottery itself.
-The Department's spending authority for operating costs is appropriated through the Legislative Budget Process.
-Proceeds remaining after payment of prizes, retailer compensation and departmental operational costs are transferred to the EETF.
+A third portion of the proceeds is used for operational costs including payments to vendors, advertising and promotional expenses, and administrative expenses of the department.
+The spending authority for operating costs is appropriated through the legislative budget process.
+Revenues from ticket sales remaining after payment of prizes, retailer fees and department operating expenses are transferred to the EETF.
 Following an annual financial audit, any unencumbered balance which remains in the Operating Trust Fund at the end of each fiscal year is transferred to the EETF.
-In FY 2011-12, approximately 62% of Lottery proceeds were spent on prizes, 6% on retailer compensation and 2% on operational costs, leaving 30% for transfer to the EETF.
+In Fiscal Year 2012-13, approximately 67 percent of Lottery proceeds were spent on prizes, 5.5 percent on retailer compensation, and 1.5 percent on operational costs, leaving 26 percent for transfer to the EETF.

-Currently, forty-three states and the District of Columbia are authorized to operate state lotteries.
-Fortytwo of these states and the District of Columbia operate instant ticket games and at least one form of terminal game.
-(North Dakota does not operate its own state games, but instead, participates in multistate games.)
-Florida ranks third in total sales and thirteenth in per capita sales among U.S. lotteries (FY 2011-12).
+Currently, 43 states and the District of Columbia are authorized to operate state lotteries.
+Forty-two of these states and the District of Columbia operate instant ticket games and at least one form of terminal game.
+(North Dakota does not operate its own state games, but instead, participates in multi-state games.)
+In Fiscal Year 2012-13, Florida ranked second in total sales and ninth in per capita sales among U.S. lotteries.
 In regard to transfers to government, the Florida Lottery ranks second.